japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   reason: String): Boolean
 ----

-killTaskAttempt requests the <<taskScheduler, TaskScheduler>> to xref:scheduler:TaskScheduler.adoc#killTaskAttempt[kill a task].
+killTaskAttempt requests the <<taskScheduler, TaskScheduler>> to scheduler:TaskScheduler.md#killTaskAttempt[kill a task].

-killTaskAttempt is used when SparkContext is requested to xref:ROOT:SparkContext.adoc#killTaskAttempt[kill a task].
+killTaskAttempt is used when SparkContext is requested to ROOT:SparkContext.md#killTaskAttempt[kill a task].

 == [[cleanUpAfterSchedulerStop]] cleanUpAfterSchedulerStop Method